United Arab Republic: After Syria's withdrawal

-After Syria's withdrawal from the union in 1961, Egypt retained its "United Arab Republic" name until 1971.
+After Syria's withdrawal from the union in 1961, Egypt's official name remained the "United Arab Republic" name until 1971.

 In the early 1960s, Nasser sent an expeditionary army to Yemen to support the anti-monarchist forces in the North Yemen Civil War.

 From 5 to 10 June in 1967, Israel invaded Gaza, the West Bank, the Golan Heights, and the Sinai Peninsula during the Six-Day War.
 Egypt recovered partial sovereignty over the Sinai Peninsula in 1978, but only after agreeing to recognize Israel.
 Anwar Sadat, who reversed many of the socialist reforms enacted under Nasser, extended diplomatic recognition to Israel despite their ongoing occupation of lands seized in 1967.
 Israel maintained an occupation of these territories and created illegal settlements.
 After 1994, the Palestinian Authority, created by the Oslo Accords, established a degree of Palestinian civil administration in Gaza.
-Israel retreated from Gaza in 2005 was not followed by resumption of control by Egypt.
+Israel's retreat from Gaza in 2005 was not followed by resumption of control by Egypt.
 Since 2007, Gaza has been administered by the Palestinian party Hamas.

-Egypt was officially renamed from the UAR to the Arab Republic Of Egypt on the 2nd of September, 1971.
+Egypt formally changed its name to the Arab Republic of Egypt on 2 September 1971.